• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 Periodontal disease

-The main cause of gum recession is periodontal disease.
+The leading cause of gum recession is periodontal disease.
 This is a bacterial infection of the gums and supporting structures in the jaws.
-Periodontal pockets can become very deep and teeth may start to feel loose.
+Periodontal pockets can become very deep, and teeth may start to feel loose.

 Genetics

 Some people are more susceptible to gum recession and disease due to genetics.
-About 30% of the US population might have a predisposition to gum issues, no matter how well they take care of their mouths.
+About 30% of the US population may have a predisposition to gum disease, regardless of how well they care for their mouths.

 Aggressive brushing or poor oral hygiene